 Hilton Waikoloa Village on the Kohala Coast of Hawaii’s Big Island is a massive resort.
 How big is it?
-The resort sprawls over 62 beautiful oceanfront acres.
+It spans across 62 acres.
 That’s big!

 Some folks describe the Hilton Waikoloa Village as Disney-esque with the tram and boat rides that transport guests throughout the resort.
 Though we found it fairly walkable from one end to the other.
-Of course the tropical landscaping and corridors of artwork and artifacts certainly provide eye candy as you move about.
+Of course the tropical landscaping and corridors lined with artwork and artifacts certainly provide lovely eye candy as you move about.

 This Hilton resort is located about 30 minutes north of Kona airport in Waikoloa Beach Resort.
 We really love this spot on Hawaii Island and highly recommend it as a great place to stay on the Big Island.
 The shops, free entertainment, great restaurants and Hawaiian history are some of the reasons that Waikoloa Beach Resort is an excellent base for a Hawaii vacation.